Introducing The Ketogenic Diet For IBS

 While a Ketogenic diet for IBS can be very healthy and a good thing, there are a couple of things you’ll want to monitor.

-I highly recommend multivitamins, as there are a few things beginners lack in their diet.
+I recommend multivitamins, as there are a few things beginners lack in their diet.

 Let’s face it though, MANY of us are lacking some good old fashioned vitamins.

-You may need to adjust your potassium, salt, and magnesium intake as well.
+You may need to adjust your potassium, salt, and magnesium intake as well, the diet can affect these levels in our bodies.

 Salt is going to provide you with electrolytes.
 We need those, lots of those babies!